Getting There & Away: Brooklyn

 John F Kennedy International Airport

-John F Kennedy International Airport Fifteen miles from Midtown in southeastern Queens; has six working terminals, serves nearly 50 million passengers annually and hosts flights coming and going from all corners of the globe.
+Fifteen miles from Midtown in southeastern Queens, John F Kennedy International Airport has six working terminals, serves more than 59 million passengers annually and hosts flights coming and going from all corners of the globe.
 You can use the AirTrain (free within the airport) to move from one terminal to another.

-The timeline is uncertain, but a massive $10 billion overhaul of the airport was recently approved.
-Architectural and structural changes are the focus, but plans also call for a substantial upgrade of amenities and transportation alternatives.
+The timeline is uncertain, but a massive $10 billion overhaul of the airport was approved in early 2017.
+Architectural and structural changes are the focus, but plans also call for a substantial upgrade of amenities and access routes via public transportation.

 A yellow taxi from Manhattan to the airport will use the meter; prices (often about $60) depend on traffic.
 Expect the ride to take 45 to 60 minutes.
 From JFK, taxis charge a flat rate of $52 to any destination in Manhattan (not including tolls or tip); it can take 45 to 60 minutes for most destinations in Manhattan.
 To/from a destination in Brooklyn, the metered fare should be about $45 (Coney Island) to $62 (downtown Brooklyn).
 Note that the Williamsburg, Manhattan, Brooklyn and Queensboro–59th St Bridges have no toll either way, while the Queens–Midtown Tunnel and the Hugh L Carey Tunnel (aka the Brooklyn–Battery Tunnel) cost $8.50 going into Manhattan.